 AP VoteCast: California voters sour on state of nation

-Voters in California made their pick for president while holding negative views about the country's direction, according to an expansive AP survey of the American electorate.
+Voters in California gave Democrat Joe Biden the state’s 55 electoral votes for president while holding negative views about the country’s direction, according to an expansive AP survey of the American electorate.

-The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
-AP VoteCast found that 27% of California voters said the U.S. is on the right track and 73% of voters said it is headed in the wrong direction.
+The race between President Donald Trump and Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
+AP VoteCast found that almost three-fourths of California voters said the U.S. is headed in the wrong direction and about a quarter of voters said it is on the right track.

+California is one of the nation’s most Democratic states — the party holds every statewide office, dominates the Legislature and congressional delegation, and outnumbers registered Republicans by nearly 2-to-1.
+It’s also the home of Biden’s running mate, Sen. Kamala Harris.
+She served as the San Francisco district attorney and the state’s attorney general before winning election to the Senate in 2016.

+California’s nearly 40 million voters have awarded their electoral votes to the Democratic candidate in every presidential election since 1992.

 FACING THE PANDEMIC